Fundamental building block for all-optical scalable quantum networks: Building blocks for quantum network

-Two different designs of quantum networks can be considered as illustrated in Fig.~\ref{fig:LDQC}(a).
-One is for transmitting quantum information along the network (one-way communication).
+Two different designs of quantum networks can be considered: i) One way: this is for transmitting quantum information along the network as illustrated at the top of Fig.~\ref{fig:2Types}.
 In each building block of this design, CBM is performed on two qubits; one qubit travels between repeater nodes (say $L_0$), while the other remains stationary in the repeater.
-Its success probability is given by $P_s(\eta_{L_0},\eta_0)$.
-The other design is for entanglement distribution across the network.
+Its success probability is given by $P_s(\eta_{L_0},\eta_0)$. ii) Symmetric: this is for the entanglement distribution by entanglement swapping across the network as illustrated at the bottom of Fig.~\ref{fig:2Types}.
 In each building block, CBM is performed to link the entangled pairs between adjacent nodes.
 Two qubits from different nodes travel over $L_0/2$ to meet in the middle before CBM, so its success probability is $P_s(\eta_{L_0/2},\eta_{L_0/2})$.
 The success probabilities of these two designs are exactly the same $P_s(\eta_{L_0},\eta_0)=P_s(\eta_{L_0/2},\eta_{L_0/2})$ as $\eta_{L_0}\eta_0=\eta_{L_0/2}^2=\eta_0^2 e^{-L_0/L_{att}}$.
-Therefore, any of these two (or their combination) can be chosen as a building block to construct a quantum network depending on the application purpose.
+Therefore, any of these two (or their combination) can be chosen as a building block to construct a quantum network depending on the application purpose as illustrated in Fig.~\ref{fig:LDQC}(a).